 The safest decision depends to a large extent also on the experience of the surgeon.

-Our institute is heavily involved in corneal biomechanics research and is one of the world leaders in this field.
+We cannot.
+But we know the limits very very well and our research is moving the entire field forward: our institute is heavily involved in corneal biomechanics research and is one of the world leaders in this field.
 What this means is that we have a deep understanding of not only the risks, but also the benefits of reshaping the cornea.
 The limits of refractive laser surgery are individual, but in general, the excimer laser can be used for myopia to about -11 D, hyperopia to +5 D and astigmatism to 8 D.

 We will discuss this issue with you after a thorough pre-investigation.
 We care about your cornea; its strength, and its stability for years to come.
 Although many options can be good options, we care about giving you the best option possible.